googleapis/google-cloud-cpp/google/cloud/vpcaccess/README.md

-# Serverless VPC Access API C++ Client Library
+# Serverless VPC Access C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Serverless VPC Access API][cloud-service-docs], a service to manage VPC access connectors.
+This directory contains an idiomatic C++ client library for [Serverless VPC Access][cloud-service-docs], a service to manage VPC access connectors.

 This library is **experimental**.
 Its APIS are subject to change without notice.